 An Innovative Company

-With its roots deep in the North, AURORA Geosciences was built on northern mineral discovery.
-The company was founded in 1981 under Lou Covello, a prospecting geologist in Yellowknife with over 20 years with the industry.
+With its roots deep in the North, Aurora Geosciences was built on mineral discovery.
+The company was founded in 1981 under Lou Covello, a prospecting geologist in Yellowknife with over 20 years in the industry.
 Lou began to build a company focused on delivering excellence in northern mineral exploration; conceiving and applying new exploration models and adapting new geophysical technology to meet the trials of working in the North; and was quick to exploit opportunities he saw best as the man on the ground.
-Lou soon teamed up with Gary Vivian and Doug Bryan, who together played a key role in several significant discoveries of the 1980’s in the NWT and Nunavut including Sunrise Lake, Lou Lake, Damoti and Run Lake.
+Lou soon teamed up with Gary Vivian and Doug Bryan, who together played a key role in several significant discoveries of the 1980’s in the NT and Nunavut including Sunrise Lake, Lou Lake, Damoti and Run Lake.
 In 1991, diamonds were discovered in their own back yard and they were quick to jump at the opportunity.
-AURORA staked and conducted the early exploration on what are now the Diavik and Snap Lake Diamond Mines.
-The momentum continued and the team explored virtually all the known kimberlite fields in the NWT and western Nunavut during the Great Canadian Diamond Rush.
+Aurora stated and conducted the early exploration on what are now the Diavik and Snap Lake Diamonds Mines.
+The momentum continued and the team explored virtually all the known kimberlite fields in the NT and western Nunavut during the Great Canadian Diamond Rush.

 The western half of Aurora was founded by Mike Power in 1988.
 A geologist and geophysicist himself, Mike built a team focusing primarily on applying geophysical techniques to mineral deposits mostly in the Yukon, Alaska and northern BC.